 Since pioneering the art form in 2010, Doug has transacted over 25 computer keyboard mosaics to Ripley's "Believe It Or Not!" permanently installed in over a dozen of their Museums world wide.

-Powell's list of commissions is quickly growing and include Marriott Resorts, Santa Clara, California, Mary Kay Headquarters, Dallas, Texas, Intel Corporation, University of Miami and University of Denver as well as many private collectors including patrons from the Dominican Republic, Mali West Africa, Hollywood California, Boston, Mass. and New York City.
+Powell's list of commissions is quickly growing and include Ripley's "Believe It Or Not!", Marriott Resorts, Santa Clara, California, Mary Kay Headquarters, Dallas, Texas, Intel Corporation, Hyatt House, Orlando, University of Miami and University of Denver as well as many private collectors including patrons from the Dominican Republic, Finland, Mali West Africa, Austria, Hollywood California, Boston, Mass. and New York City.